Rome.us

 Museo di scultura antica Giovanni Barracco

-Giovanni Barracco, the representative of a rich Calabrian family, was a deputy of the first Italian parliament (and after that, of several legislatures), but above all, a great collector of ancient art.
+Giovanni Barracco, the representative of a wealthy Calabrian family, was a deputy of the first Italian parliament (and after that, of several legislatures).
+Above all, a great collector of ancient art.
 A famous scholar and art lover, especially of ancient sculpture, Barracco gradually built a remarkable collection of Egyptian, Assyrian, Etruscan, Greek, and Roman art, with some examples of medieval art.

 In 1902, Barracco donated its collection to the Municipality of Rome, which in 1948 found its definitive seat in the beautiful sixteenth-century palace called the “Farnesina ai Baullari,” located on Corso Vittorio Emanuele.